 - Use a cookie cutter to cut the cookies out.
 Dip the cutter in flour if the dough is sticky.

-- Lift the cookie dough off the bottom layer parchment paper by lifting the paper and pushing the cut cookie dough from underneath the paper.
+- Lift the cookie dough off the bottom layer parchment paper by lifting the paper and pushing the cut cookie from underneath the paper.

 - Place the cut eggless sugar cookies on a parchment-lined cookie tray.
-Sprinkle the top of each cookie with about ⅛ tsp of brown sugar and bake in a preheated oven at 175 degrees Celsius for approximately 10 minutes until they turn lightly golden on the sides.
+Sprinkle the top of each cookie with about ⅛ teaspoon of brown sugar and bake in a preheated oven at 175 degrees Celsius for approximately 10 minutes until they turn lightly golden on the sides.

 - Remove the tray from the oven.
 Let the cookies rest in the tray for 5 minutes before tranferring them to a wire rack to cool completely.

 - Store the cookies in an air-tight container.